elpekenin/astro-web/src/contents/qmk/userspace.md

 #### Scrolling text API
 Using `defer_exec` to draw moving strings, similar to `qp_animate`.

-🔴Uses `malloc`, `realloc` and `free`🔴 to keep a copy of the string, becase original one could "die" while this is running.
+🔴Uses `malloc`, `realloc` and `free`🔴 to keep a copy of the string, because original one could "die" while this is running.

 **<u>Note</u>:** The state (`scrolling_text_state_t`) contains the amount of spaces to draw before repeating the string, this is currently not exposed and gets a hardcoded value on the function's body.

   - Create a new scrolling text with `draw_scrolling_text(device, x, y, font, *str, n_chars, delay)` or its `_recolor` counterpart

     As you can see, this is pretty similar to `qp_drawtext` but also takes the amount of chars to be drawn and delay between moving one step to the left.
 It returns a token that identifies this task <p>

   - Extend an existing task's text (mainly meant for drawing long strings this over XAP): `extend_scrolling_text(token, *new_str)`